t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-Building on the advantages of the GP, our novel idea on task-aware property bias control is to (\textit{i}) construct an \textit{estimated} property similarity kernel $\widehat{L_p}$ (Section~\ref{similarity and DPP}) from the GP prediction $\widehat{p}=\mathcal{GP}(z)$, as the counterpart of the shape kernel $\widehat{L_s}$ and (\textit{ii}) employ conditional Determinantal Point Processes (DPP)~\cite{kulesza2012determinantal} -- a diversity-based sampling approach -- over the estimated property kernel $\widehat{L_p}$ to sample a batch based on expected property diversity.
-The property kernel $\widehat{L_p}$ estimates property similarity, \textit{prior to design evaluation}, not only between train-train pairs, but also train-unseen and unseen-unseen ones.
-In this way, t-METASET intelligently curates a batch $\mathcal{B}$ hinging on both (estimated) property diversity and (exact) shape diversity.
-It is important to note that, at an incipient phase, we do not rely on $\widehat{L_p}$, as the predictive performance of a multivariate multiresponse GP ($\mathbb{R}^{D_{z}} \rightarrow \mathbb{R}^{m} $, where $m$ is the property dimensionality) trained on tiny data is not reliable.
-We determine the turning point -- when to start to respect the GP prediction -- based on the convergence history of a set of the GP hyperparameters: roughness parameters (\iespace scale parameters).
+Building on the advantages of the GP, our novel idea on task-aware property bias control is to (i) construct an \textit{estimated} property similarity kernel $\widehat{L_{\boldsymbol{p}}}$ (Section~\ref{similarity and DPP}) from the GP prediction $\widehat{\boldsymbol{p}}=\mathcal{GP}({\boldsymbol{z}})$, as the counterpart of the shape kernel $\widehat{L_{\boldsymbol{z}}}$, and (ii) employ conditional Determinantal Point Processes (DPP)~\cite{kulesza2012determinantal} -- a probabilistic approach to diversity modeling -- on the estimated property kernel $\widehat{L_{\boldsymbol{p}}}$ to recursively sample a batch based on the expected property diversity.
+The property kernel $\widehat{L_{\boldsymbol{p}}}$ estimates property similarity, \textit{prior to design evaluation}, not only between train-train pairs, but also train-unseen and unseen-unseen ones.
+In this way, the sampler of t-METASET recommends a batch $\mathcal{B}$ hinging on both estimated property diversity and shape diversity.
+It is important to note that, at an incipient phase, we do not rely on $\widehat{L_{\boldsymbol{p}}}$, as the predictive performance of a multivariate multiresponse GP ($\mathbb{R}^{D_{z}} \rightarrow \mathbb{R}^{D_{\boldsymbol{p}}} $, where $D_{\boldsymbol{p}}$ is the property dimensionality) trained on tiny data is not reliable.
+We determine the turning point -- when to start to respect the GP prediction -- based on the convergence history of a set of the GP hyperparameters: roughness parameters (i.e., scale parameters).

 As a background to the roughness parameters, we introduce key formulations of GPs.
 A GP is a collection of random variables, any of whose finite subset is distributed as multivariate Gaussian~\cite{rasmussen2003gaussian}.
-Given a set of observations, a GP with $m$ responses is fully specified by its mean and covariance functions as
+Given a set of observations, a GP with $D_{\boldsymbol{p}}$ responses is fully specified by its mean and covariance functions as